 The snowmelt covered the city sidewalks and filled in the porous surface, as it ran off the edges and down the sides.
 She walked the city streets in her heeled, Mary Janes, straight legged in the early evening, while observing the overhanging lights of a winter wonderland.
-Spying the club down the street, she ducked inside some memories for old time sake.
+Spying the club down the street, she decided to duck inside some memories for old time sake.

-She sat trapped inside a love song, nursing the delicious ache of a star-crossed love, so, so sweet, it ran through the fingers and down the arms, when once a lover attentively sought to catch each drop, who is now, no more.
-She sat in a booth at the back of the club.
-Sitting with her legs crossed, she wore a champagne colored long coat, while contemplating the expiration of such effects as that of a lingering thought.
+She sat in a booth at the back of the club with her legs crossed, wearing a champagne colored long coat, while contemplating the expiration of such effects as that of a lingering thought.

 Looking around the room, she ran her fingers across the lip of the glass, slowly circling the rim.
 An ice cube broke apart under the duress of the melt water, audible in its crack and collision.
 The image of his smile resisted dispersion in the face of those ephemeral moments; its fragrance continued to elicit a flood of chemical reactions.
 Under the influence, his voice lured her here.
 A place tucked away in a corner of the downtown city lights.